 It can be very beneficial to many species, including humans.
 In the wild, it also provides a safe haven for tiny fish and creates shelter for mammals and birds.
 Birds also use the fluff from the seeds as nesting material.
-The plants can be used to make rush bottom furniture, baskets, and mats.
-The downy seeds have been used to stuff pillows and mattresses.

 Also known as green bull rush, Japanese mat rush, and soft rush.

 This plant, which can grow to 4 feet high, primarily attracts birds, butterflies, and moths.
 Muskrats feed on the root stalks and birds find shelter among the stems.